Python Engineering for Startups

 Best for: Technical startup teams building Python-first SaaS, data, and AI products

 Python-first staff augmentation and team extension firm that places senior engineers into startup teams as embedded, long-term contributors.
-Founded in 2015 and headquartered in Tallinn, Estonia, with engineering operations across Central and Eastern Europe.
-Clutch rating of 5.0 across 22 verified reviews.
-Engineers are full-time Uvik staff — not freelancers — and work inside the client's codebase, sprints, and communication tools.
-Core stack covers Python backend (Django, Flask, FastAPI), data engineering, and applied AI/ML.
+Founded in 2015 and headquartered in Tallinn, Estonia, with a UK office, with engineering operations across Central and Eastern Europe.
+Clutch rating of 5.0 across 32 verified reviews.
+Backed by 50+ senior engineers who are full-time Uvik Software staff — not freelancers — working inside the client's codebase, sprints, and communication tools.
+Core stack covers Python backend (Django, Flask, FastAPI), data engineering, applied AI/ML, and ReactJS/Next.js front-ends, with L2/L3 post-launch support.
 Rates published at $50–$99/hr.

 Rate: $50–$99/hr